-When a Government Entity or Employee Is Liable for a Car Accident
+When a Government Entity or Employee is Liable for a Car Accident

 What Types of Auto Accidents Can Governments Be Liable For?

-There are many situations where a government entity or employee could be responsible for a car accident, wholly or in part.
+There are many situations where a government entity or employee could be liable for a car accident, wholly or in part.
 One way in which a government may be responsible is by allowing a hazardous highway or road condition to exist, such as a roadside hazard, including a pothole, erosion, malfunctioning traffic light, or poorly maintained conditions (such as snow and ice, a missing guardrail, or pavement edge drop).

 Other hazardous conditions that could result in a lawsuit include a line-of-sight obstruction, an unreasonably dangerous rail-highway grade crossing, or lack of proper signage (e.g., in a construction zone).
 Different levels of government may be responsible for various tasks.
 For example, filling potholes is a provincial matter, while snowplowing is left in the hands of the municipal government.
-If you live in Langley, your personal injury lawyer can advise on what agency may be responsible for your accident.
+If you live in Vancouver, your personal injury lawyer can advise on what agency may be responsible for your accident.

 Government employees can also be held responsible for causing a collision while driving a government-owned vehicle while working.
 For example, a road accident could be caused by a police officer, fire fighter, ambulance driver, public transit worker, postal worker, hydro worker, or a construction worker hired to do road work.
 The circumstances of these accidents vary greatly.
 You could be rear-ended by a garbage truck or you could be struck by a vehicle in a high speed chase.
-The law regarding whether or not a first responder is liable for an accident is complex and very fact dependent.
+The law regarding whether or not a first responder is liable for a car accident is complex and very fact dependent.
 Factors a court will consider in determining whether a first responder is liable include whether the emergency vehicle had its lights and sirens activated, whether there was a real emergency, and the road conditions.
 All of these contribute to a determination of whether the actions of the first responder were reasonable in the circumstances.

 Accident Claims for Personal Injury Cases